-Have you ever heard the saying, “When life hands you lemons, make lemonade.”?
-Or how about, “I’m not a victim but a victor”?
-There is validity in these statements, but more importantly, there is a heavenly aspect we can rest in, regarding the trials of life.
+Have you ever heard the saying, “When life hands you lemons, make lemonade?”
+Or how about, “I’m not a victim but a victor?”

-Defined, a trial is a process of testing, or an investigation to prove innocence or guilt in a court of law.
+Defined, a trial is a process of testing or an investigation to prove innocence or guilt in a court of law.
 Most can safely say that when trials come, we are either going in, going through, or coming out of one.
-No matter what trial we may be facing on the outside, through faith in Jesus Christ, we can experience victory in our inner man.
+No matter what trial we may face, we can experience victory through faith in Jesus Christ.

-Consider it all joy, my brothers when you encounter various trials, knowing that testing of your faith produces endurance.
-And let endurance have its perfect result so that you may be perfect and complete, lacking in nothing.~James 1:2-3 NASB
+Consider it all joy, my brothers and sisters, when you encounter various trials, knowing that the testing of your faith produces endurance.
+And let endurance have its perfect result so that you may be perfect and complete, lacking in nothing.~James 1:2-4 NASB

-A spiritual trial tests our faith, and is purposed to build our inner man, not destroy us.
-In the above verse, we see that the apostle James wants us to look at trials as occurrences that help us grow closer to the character of Jesus Christ.
+A spiritual trial tests our faith and builds our inner person.
+James wants us to look at trials as occurrences that help us grow closer to the character of Jesus Christ.
 Christ helps us to accept the challenges and hurdles with confidence, and He walks with us in our trials.
 We may not control the situation, but we can fix our perspective on what we see as a problem.
-We may find ourselves thinking we are being punished, but this is not the case.
+We may find ourselves thinking we are being punished, but this is not true.

-Do we consider the joyful attitude we must muster, as a key to enduring a trial, as James mentions?
 Our outlook determines the outcome, and our attitude determines the action.
 We must become more dependent upon the Lord, allowing Him to craft us into a beautiful masterpiece as we work through each trial.
 He teaches humility, compassion, self-control, peace, and faith as we walk through them.
 The more we surrender our mindset to Him, the more we can rest assured that a mighty work is happening in our lives, despite what we see on the surface.
-The hard truth is, we cannot expect everything to be problem-free all the time.
+The hard truth is, we cannot expect everything to be problem-free.
 Jesus tells us in the gospel of John that trials are inevitable.

 In the world you shall have tribulation, but take courage; I have overcome the world.~John 16:33 NASB

 Most trials come because we live in a fallen world.
 Sickness, accidents, disappointments, and tragedies fall into this category.
-Other trials come to build our faith, and help us change.
+Other trials come to build our faith and help us change.
 Jesus becomes our source of trust as we navigate through the difficulty.
-Why are trials are necessary?
-Our faith grows in the process of working through them, and this works to anchor our faith until it is is durable, unshakable, and true.

-The reality is spiritual endurance cannot be attained by reading a book, listening to a sermon, or even by praying about trials.
-These are excellent ways to strengthen us as we go through our trials and keep us in tune with the Holy Spirit, however, we learn best by passing the test experientially, trusting God and obeying Him through it all.
+Spiritual endurance cannot be attained by reading a book, listening to a sermon, or praying about trials.
+These are excellent ways to strengthen us as we go through our trials, but we learn best by passing the test experientially.
 As we boldly pursue His solutions, He works within us godly character.
-This is a step-by-step process, and there is no easy way to trust Him, except by accepting His guidance, and working through the trials He permits.

-James mentions, “let endurance have its perfect work.”
-The word “let” means a surrendered will; or the posture of relinquishing control.
-God desires to build our inner man before He calls us to serve.
+James tells us to let endurance have its perfect work.
+The word “let” means to surrender our will.
 God cannot build our character without our cooperation.
 The Lord wants our hearts to break for Him.
 It is only then that we will allow the trial to get us to a place where we surrender our will to His.
-He allows the hardships to make us mature and complete.
-Trials are opportunities for us to stretch our faith, and if we are willing to allow Him to work in us, we gain the victory.

 Is there a trial you are facing that seems overwhelming?
-How can you align your perspective to God’s?
+How can you align your perspective with God’s?

 Lord God, thank You for loving me enough to allow trials to mature me.
-Please help me to see Your purposes while facing a trial.
-Forgive me for complaining while I’m in a trial.
-Help me see the fulfillment of your plan, the building of my character, and the surrendering of my will to Your will, regardless of the trial I am going through, for I know You are with me, helping me through.
+Please help me see Your purposes while facing a trial.
+Forgive me for complaining.
+Help me see the fulfillment of your plan, the building of my character, and the surrendering of my will to Your will.

 Copyright 2021:Victory in the Trial: Charles E. Maldon, Jr.: All Rights Reserved